• Home

 When is payment made to you?

-For the patent application, 1/2 of the quoted amount is paid up front.
-The second half of the quoted amount is made after presentation of the first draft of the patent application.
+For the patent application, you’ll pay half of the quoted amount up-front and the second half after we deliver the first draft of the patent application to you.

 My hourly billing rate is between $395 to $600 depending on the type of matter being resolved.
-Some matters are quoted as a flat fee.
-If you have further questions, please do not hesitate to ask.
+Some legal matters call for a flat fee.

-How do you conduct a patent or novelty search?
+How do I conduct a patent or novelty search?

 At a minimum, you can use the 7 Step Patent Search Strategy suggested by the United States Patent and Trademark Office.